 And for all these reasons, you often come to the page ready to write but are greeted by a silent emptiness.
 The hollow sound of a vacuous container, rather than the sound of words arranging themselves in sequence and falling to the page.

 Or you don’t come to the page at all.
-You know you need to write (your book or articles or blog posts), but your mind is raided with reasons to avoid sitting and writing.
+You know you need to write, but your mind is raided with reasons to avoid sitting and writing.
 And they all seem like good reasons: maybe I need to read one more book about creative living or re-work my outline for the 16, 000th time or call one of my writerly friends and chat about how hard the writing life is.

 Or you write in sporadic, inconsistent bursts: a blog post here, a chapter there, but nothing steady enough to build a body of work or fulfill your big writing goals.
 You feel inspired and courageous one week and doubtful the next.

 And I want you to know a few things.

 I want you to know that it’s not too late.
 Ever.
 That as long as you’re reading this, it is possible to start tackling your writing projects without all the drama, avoidance, procrastination, and fear.

 I also want you to know there’s no magic pill or formula to build the courage.
 Just simple steps, one after the other.